Essenceia/essenceia.github.io/content/projects/Floating_dragon/index.md

 # Chapter 2:

-I know what you are thinking : So we have a C implementation, it works, why is this article still so long ?
-Is there a prolific comment section ?
-Can I go home now ?
+I know what you are thinking : So we have a C implementation, it works, why is this article still so long?
+Is there a prolific comment section?<br>Can I go home now?

-You remembered we said we were doing floating points from scratch right ? <br> RIGHT ?
+You remembered we said we were doing floating points from scratch right ? <br> **RIGHT !?**

-Code isn’t going to cut it, we need to go deeper
+Code isn’t going to cut it, we need to go deeper!

 ## Building the hard part